-Does anyone ask any question from these ventures weather their suggested methods are safer, secured or how much vulnerable than chip-enabled plastic cards, and what it might take for contactless systems to be used as widely as cash?
+Does anyone ask any question from these ventures whether their suggested methods are safer, secured or how much vulnerable than chip-enabled plastic cards, and what it might take for contactless systems to be used as widely as cash?
 How the data or sensitive data of a customer been treated and used in their systems.
 The AI sub-field called “Artificial General Intelligence” (AGI) is most relevant.
 AGI is about autonomous agents interacting in an environment.

 Apple is in talks to launch its money transfer service may be as Apple Cash.
 JPMorgan quits R3 blockchain consortium though.
-In the Q1 of 2017; $3.2 Billion United states dollars went into FinTech Deals.
+In the Q1 of 2017; $3.2 Billion United States dollars went into FinTech Deals.
 The world is becoming increasingly interconnected through mobile phones and the Internet.
 The digital wallet revolution has not have lived up to its expectations yet.

 According to Gallup, just 13% of smartphone owners have a digital wallet app, while the majority of those who do have an app (76%), rarely use it.
 That may be disheartening for those of us involved in the industry, but there’s always a silver lining.
 Today, you can see how everyone else lives, in his or her own countries and abroad.
 But while the aspirations of people around the world are converging, opportunities are not.

 Machine learning is getting the problem-solving call.
 Deep learning algorithms and neural networks may be getting their day in the sun now, but they’ve been around for a while.
 It’s just in the past 15 years these emerging technologies have gained traction.
 Technology that was once the niche is now becoming more mainstream and cost-effective.
 Additionally, today’s marketplace is increasingly technology-dependent.